arcaneframework/arcanefem/fourier/Readme.md

-# Solving Poisson equation with FEM and Arcane #
+# Solving Fourier equation with FEM and Arcane #

-Here Poisson equation, which is one of the basics PDEs, is solved using FEM in Arcane.
+Here Fourier equation, that governs steady state heat conduction is solved using FEM in Arcane.
 The code here is a simple 2D unstructured mesh Galerkin FEM solver.
-The Poisson equation arises in numerous physical contexts, e.g., heat conduction, diffusion of substances, membrane elasticity,  inviscid fluid flow, electrostatics, twisting of elastic rods, and water waves.
-Here in this tutorial we will focus on the heat conduction.

 ## Theory of heat conduction ##